Launching Abraham Lincoln's Campaign for the Presidency

 Biographical Article is Written

 The "eminent jurist and essayist" Fell had mentioned was, of course, 58-year-old Joseph Lewis.
-Back in West Chester, he had taken notice of Lincoln's stand against slavery and could potentially become the leader of the new Republican party.
-Lewis became certain that if he could get personal information about Lincoln, he could have it distributed to potential supporters on the already sympathetic East Coast.
+Back in West Chester, he had taken notice of Lincoln's stand against slavery and began to wonder if this Illinois politician could become the leader of the new Republican party.
+Lewis became certain that if he could get personal information about Lincoln, he could have it distributed to potential supporters throughout the already sympathetic East Coast.
 It is then no wonder that Jesse Fell was confident that a biographical article written on Abraham Lincoln could have a major influence on his candidacy.

 The break for such a quest -- and Lincoln certainly would have recognized it -- came on October 12, 1859, when he was telegraphed an invitation to speak at the Plymouth Church in Brooklyn where Henry Ward Beecher had become renowned as an abolitionist preacher.
 Lincoln accepted the invitation and scheduled it to take place at the end of February 1860 for a fee of $200 plus expenses.
 He then spent the intervening months carefully preparing for the speech by reviewing scores of constitutional documents to support his position against slavery.
 He even began to reconsider a presidential run.
 If such an opportunity took place, Lincoln wanted to be ready for it.
 He had photographs taken of himself.
 And on December 20, 1859, with the continued persistence of Jesse Fell and Joseph Lewis, Lincoln came up with a three-page, handwritten note that described his upbringing, education, and a bare outline of his professional and political accomplishments.
 It became the first autobiographical notes Lincoln wrote and were soon delivered to Joseph Lewis.